Content KPIs

 Create content marketing KPIs with the KPI Finder

-Regularly record and evaluate key figures
+Regularly record and analyse key figures

 If monitoring is to be of any use, it must be carried out regularly and as often as possible.
 Checking once a year to see what your content work has actually achieved is clearly not enough.
 Depending on what you are looking at, you should also keep an eye on certain values on a weekly or daily basis.
 The frequency depends on the respective key figure.
 Some can change in the short term (page views), while others tend to develop over a longer period of time (Facebook fans).